All the Simple Graphics Library code lives in the

 at the top of your source with the rest of the

-directives.
+#include directives.
 This

-file itself
+sgl.hpp file itself

-s the file
+#includes the file

 For projects that consist of multiple source files, every source